JoshOBrien/exiftoolr/README.md

 # ExifTool functionality from R

-[ExifTool][ExifTool-home] is an excellent and comprehensive open source utility for reading, writing and editing meta information in a wide variety of files.
+[ExifTool][ExifTool-home] is a comprehensive open source utility for reading, writing and editing meta information in a wide variety of files.
 As noted on the [project homepage][ExifTool-home]:

 > ExifTool supports many different metadata formats including EXIF, GPS,
 > IPTC, XMP, JFIF, GeoTIFF, ICC Profile, Photoshop IRB, FlashPix, AFCP